Muhammad-Abdullah7331/Python-/README.md

 # Python-
-This is my first repository where i can working on the python
+This is my first repository where i can working on the python projects